 A negative air ion is an atom or molecule in the air that has gained an electron, while a positive ion has lost an electron.
 Both positive and negative ions occur naturally in the air.
 However, negative ions are more concentrated in fresh air.
 Negative air ions can be produced by lightning, ocean surf and waterfalls.
 There are also electrical devices called 'air ionisers' that produce negative air ions.
 Such air ionisers have been used in the treatment of seasonal winter depression, or seasonal affective disorder (SAD).
 Treatment generally involves sitting in a room with the ioniser on for 30 minutes every morning over a 2-3 week period.

-Air ionisers produce a very small amount of a gas called ozone, which can be harmful to humans.
+Some air ionisers produce a very small amount of a gas called ozone, which can be harmful to humans.
 Air ionisers should be used in a well ventilated room to ensure that ozone levels do not build up to toxic levels.

 Last reviewed and updated: 1 November 2019